sinch/docs/docs/conversation/conversation-channel-support/conversation-whatsapp.md

 ###### Explicit Channel Messages

 Conversation API provides a way to use channel specific message formats.
-This means that if you know the underlying channel's API (in this case thw WhatsApp Business API), and you want to use a feature that is not supported by Conversation API message types, you can pass the JSON format of the WhatsApp Business API to Conversation API too.
+This means that if you know the underlying channel's API (in this case the WhatsApp Business API), and you want to use a feature that is not supported by Conversation API message types, you can pass the JSON format of the WhatsApp Business API to Conversation API too.

 As an example, you can try the so-called [Interactive List](https://developers.facebook.com/docs/whatsapp/guides/interactive-messages) message from the WhatsApp Business API.